-ROLE OF THE BO ARD ROUTINE PROCESSES BOARD AND EXECUTIVE Approval of the delegation of authority between the Chairman and the Group Chief Executive and the terms of reference of all Committees of the Board.
-The Group reporting framework is designed to ensure that the Group and the individual businesses have a clear annual plan aligned Agree the remuneration policy (subject to shareholder approval) for the Directors, the Group General Counsel and Company Secretary and other senior executives. to the corporate strategy.
-Results are closely monitored monthly and compared with the agreed budget and the prior year.
+RULE OF THE BUA BOARD AND EXECUTIVE Approval of the delegation of authority between the Chairman and the Group Chief Executive and the terms of reference of all Committees of the Board.
+Agree the remuneration policy (subject to shareholder approval) for the Directors, the Group General Counsel and Company Secretary and other senior executives.
 Reviewing the performance of the Board, its Committees and individual Directors annually.
-This ensures that management is quickly aware of issues as they emerge and Succession planning and appointments to the Board and senior management as recommended by the Nomination Committee. corrective actions can be implemented efficiently when required.
-As part of the STRATEGY Setting the long-term objectives and commercial strategy. monthly reporting process, businesses are required to update their full-year forecast, Oversight of the management of the DS Smith Group.Setting financial KPIs. which should be a balanced view in terms of both risks and opportunities.
-The policies relating to financial reporting are contained FINANCE Approval of the Group and Company financial statements and ensuring that the Annual Report is fair, balanced and understandable.
-Recommending or declaring dividends. within the Group Accounting Manual and the Group's Accounting and Finance Policies.
-These are available on the Group's Approval of any significant changes in accounting policies or practices.
-Approval of treasury policy. intranet.
-This process is owned by the Group Financial Controller.
+Succession planning and appointments to the Board and senior management as recommended by the Nomination Committee.
+STRATEGY Setting the long-term objectives and commercial strategy.
+Oversight of the management of the DS Smith Group.
+Setting financial KPIs.
+FINANCE Approval of the Group and Company financial statements and ensuring that the Annual Report is fair, balanced and understandable.
+Recommending or declaring dividends.
+Approval of any significant changes in accounting policies or practices.
+Approval of treasury policy.
 RISK & GOVERNANCE Approval of all key policies and material amendments to those policies, including the Code of Conduct, Health and Safety and Environmental policies.
-INTEGRATION Policies and Maintaining a sound system of internal controls and risk management.
-Review of the Group's overall corporate governance arrangements. procedures are embedded into new businesses from Day 1 MAJOR APPROVALS Approval of major changes to the DS Smith Group's corporate structure.
+Maintaining a sound system of internal controls and risk management.
+Review of the Group's overall corporate governance arrangements.
+MAJOR APPROVALS Approval of major changes to the DS Smith Group's corporate structure.
 Approval of major corporate transactions and commitments.
-100% Approvation major corporate d'ansactions and committillents.